Mark-Assessment/f-gama-foodrecipe-m3-2/README.md

 # User Experience (UX)
 * ## User stories
   * ### First time visitors goal
-    * As a first time visitor, I want to easily understand the main purpose of the game and learn more about the feature of the game
+    * As a first time visitor, I want to easily understand the main purpose of the app and learn more about the feature of the app
-    * As a first time visitor, I want to look for help page to understand how to play a game
+    * As a first time visitor, I want to look for different recipes and then add the recipes along with ingredients and categories.
-    * Everytime a correct answer is clicked score is incremented by 1
+    * Look to edit a recipe, ingredients and categories
-    * User can reset a game at any point and a timer is be reset to zero
+    * User can delete recipe, category and ingredient at any time
-    * User can play the game until 30 seconds
-    * As a parent, can insist a child to play the game and improve the multiplication skills.
-    * user can see the time remaining until the game is over
+    * Guide users by providing detailed instructions for preparing various dishes
+    * Offering comprehensive information on ingredients.
+    * Provide step-by-step cooking procedures

   * ### Frequent User Goals
-    * As a frequent User, I want to see if more questions are added
+    * As a frequent User, I want to see if the preparation time
+    * As a Frequent User, I want to see calories
+    * As a Frequent User, I want to see who added the recipe
-    * As a Frequent User, I want to see if the developer can be contacted
+    * As a Frequent User, I want to see the reviews

 * ## Design
   * ### Colour Scheme